volles-kaennchen/volles-kaennchen/README.md

 🌱 IT specialist who loves tinkering with containers. - Whether it's administration or development.

-🔭 I’m currently working with MicroPython, especially on my RGB keypad.
-    There's so much exciting stuff to explore - from simple lighting effects to tricky puzzles.
-    Or maybe it'll end up being a colorful keyboard after all?
-    As always, you can find the code in the repository. 👉❤️👈

 ⚡ Fun fact: Computers are just rocks we tricked into thinking by putting lightning inside of them.✨

 ### 💻 What's inside Big-Big Brain?